Beeswax Wrap Care & FAQs

 Feel free to get in touch if you have any unanswered questions about your new beeswax wrap.

-If you feel a little residue on fingers after moulding a beeswax wrap, rub both hands to rub it in.
+If you feel a little residue on your fingers after using a beeswax wrap, rub both hands together to quickly rub in.
 It’s good for your skin, like a salve.
 The stickiness of the wrap is stronger when new or when warm and gets less over time.

 Beeswax wraps can last up to 12 months and maybe longer.
 It depends on how much you use them, and how well you take care of them.
 If they come into contact with hot surfaces or water over 60°C or 140°F the wax will melt and affect the durability of the product.
 See the video about how to restore, refresh and pasteuriser your wrap.

 Beeswax has non-allergenic properties and unlike plastic, beeswax is a natural, nontoxic substance.
 It has anti-fungal and antibacterial properties helping keep things clean and reducing risks of contamination.
 Beeswax is also waterproof, yet still breathable, protecting your food from getting wet or wilted while locking in moisture, flavour and freshness.

 Scrunch the new wrap to activate the stickiness then use the warmth of your hands to shape & seal around your food or container.
 It is best to use a beeswax wrap that’s much larger than the objects or food you’re wrapping.
 For example, a small wax wrap should completely cover the open half of a sliced onion or lime to be effective.
 When wrapping over bowls or plates, the wraps should fit down at least half way past the edge.

 Our wraps are handmade in East Lothian, Scotland with certified food grade beeswax, natural tree resin and organic jojoba oil infused into 100% cotton fabric.
 Packaging and postal boxes are made with is 100% recycled paper.